RivCo Board of Supervisors approves summer-long anti-fentanyl ad campaign - KESQ

 RivCo Board of Supervisors approves summer-long anti-fentanyl ad campaign

-The Riverside County Board of Supervisors approved a summer-long public awareness campaign about the dangers of fentanyl use.
+The Riverside County Board of Supervisors approved a summer-long run of the public service announcement campaign Faces of Fentanyl which originally aired last October.

-CEO Jeff Van Wagen proposed the $275,000 media contract with 3 Olives Media, who will also handle a campaign about illegal fireworks use in Riverside County.
+CEO Jeff Van Wagen proposed a $275,000 media contract with 3 Olives Media, who will re-distribute the campaign across media platforms.
+3 Olives Media has also been contracted to handle a campaign about illegal fireworks use in Riverside County.

+Faces of Fentanyl was created in response to the rise of fentanyl-related deaths in Riverside County.

+News Channel 3 has covered the fentanyl crisis in Riverside County and the state over the course of several months.

+To view our in-depth coverage, including Karen Devine's I-Team Investigation "Fatal Flaw" click here.

-Brooke Federico, the Executive Office Public Information Officer for Riverside County, says that the county’s Faces of Fentanyl campaign received a considerable amount of engagement last year.
+Brooke Federico, Executive Office Public Information Officer for Riverside County , says that while fentanyl remains a consistent issue, the Faces of Fentanyl ads made an impact during their run.

+“We actually saw that we had significant amount of people who were listening to the entire ad as it appeared on Spotify, or viewed the entire ad on their streaming devices or on their gaming platforms," said Federico.

 Federico believes that the approved public awareness campaigns will further Riverside County’s mission to warn residents about the dangers of fentanyl use.